browserengineering/book/book/animations.md

         self.browser.set_needs_animation_frame(self)
 ```

-To support these new dirty bits, `render` must check each phase's bit
+To support these new dirty flags, `render` must check each phase's
-instead of checking `needs_render` at the start:[^timer-obsolete]
+flag instead of checking `needs_render` at the start:[^timer-obsolete]

 ``` {.python}
 class Tab: